LAST UPDATED: January 8, 2021 by Ryan M

 Ukraine’s name is thought to come from the Slavic word for borderland, so saying THE borderland makes sense.
 However, the use of the extra “the” irritates many Ukrainians because they think it makes them sound like they are a territory to another country and not a country themselves.

-Many other countries are often referred to with the “the” article such as Congo, Netherlands, Philippines, etc. However, according to most sources, such as the CIA World Factbook and the US Department of State, only two countries should officially be referred to using the “the” article: The Bahamas and The Gambia.
+Many other countries are often referred to with the “the” article such as Congo, Netherlands, Philippines, etc. However, according to most sources, such as the US Department of State, only two countries should officially be referred to using the “the” article: The Bahamas and The Gambia.

 - Unlike in most countries, Ukrainians wear wedding rings on the right hand, not the left.